hipe/tmx/lib/skylab/git-viz/doc/issues/017-the-fixtures-building-narrative.md

-  if you think it's ugly then it's because you just got here. names that are lowercase sepearated by dashes with leading dash are reserved for functions whose only scope is within the current "resource" (be it an executable script, a "libraray"-style source-able file, or a function (yes, we use functions inside functions. yes we are a girl, yes we play games)). these names can be stomped by other same names from other files, so only use them knowing this. also, see note below about avoiding stompable names.
+  if you think it's ugly then it's because you just got here. names that are lowercase sepearated by dashes with leading dash are reserved for functions whose only scope is within the current "resource" (be it an executable script, a "library"-style source-able file, or a function (yes, we use functions inside functions. yes we are a girl, yes we play games)). these names can be stomped by other same names from other files, so only use them knowing this. also, see note below about avoiding stompable names.